 Introducing a is a fun way to encourage reluctant children to join in the bedtime fun.
 For every day they go to bed with good grace they get a sticker.
 After a certain number of days of good bedtime behaviour they get a small, bedtime related prize.
 Children are unbelievably receptive to rewards and later on you can wean them off the chart and they will start naturally behaving well at bedtime.

-To browse our range of pyjamas please click here.
+To learn more about our range of pyjamas please click here.